 And don’t feel bad if you fall short of a true zero-waste household.
 One mason jar of waste per year is a lofty goal.
 Instead, compare yourself to the millions of Americans who produce tons of trash (literally).
 Remind yourself how far you’ve come.

-waste lifestyle?
-Share your top tips in the comments below!
+Have you found any tricks that could help readers adopt a zero-waste lifestyle?
+Share your top tips for reducing household waste in the comments below!